-Functional Area 4: Commissioner Scully stated with respect to Objective 4.1 there is no report.
+Functional Area 4: Commissioner Scully stated with respect to Objective 4.1 that in light of Code Enforcement Supervisor Cosylion's report this evening, there is nowas nothing new to report.
 With respect to Objective 4.2, Commissioner Marston and himself will be meeting to formulate next steps.
 With respect to Objective 4.3, the Ad Hoc Committee and staff continue to identifying charter operators within the harbor.
 There have been discussions with Ms. Jacobs and Harbormaster Blank on using existing technology within the City to build a harbor database.